javahippie/javahippie.net/_posts/2022-04-12-getting-started-with-virtual-threads.md

 ## Install IntelliJ EAP

 To experiment with Virtual Threads I am using IntelliJ.
-As of today the latest version does not yet support the JDK 19 Early Access builds, but the [EAP Version](https://www.jetbrains.com/idea/nextversion/) does, so I suggest installing it to have IDE support for your own experiments.
+As of today the latest IntelliJ version 2022.1 supports the JDK 19 Preview build, so I suggest installing it to have IDE support for your own experiments.

 ## Create a project and test it